-Trials comparing cognitive therapy as add-on therapy to electroconvulsive therapy (ECT) will be excluded.
-This is done because ECT cause short-term memory loss and therefore may minimise the potential effect of cognitive therapy.
+Trials comparing cognitive therapy and interpersonal psychotherapy as add-on therapy to electroconvulsive therapy (ECT) will be excluded.
+This is done because ECT cause short- term memory loss and therefore may minimise the potential effect of these therapies.

-All other trials comparing cognitive therapy versus place or no treatment as add-on therapy to any kind of therapy will be included, but only if this therapy is described and delivered similarly in the different intervention groups.
+All other trials comparing cognitive therapy and interpersonal psychotherapy as add-on therapy to any kind of therapy will be included, but only if this therapy is described and delivered similarly in the different intervention groups.